day8/re-frame-10x/README.md

 * Reset the settings to factory defaults in the settings panel
 * If you can't load the settings panel, run `day8.re_frame_10x.trace.factory_reset_BANG_()` in the JavaScript console.
 * If neither of those work, remove all of the keys with the prefix `day8.re-frame.trace` from your browser's Local Storage.

+### Some parts of re-frame-10x seem to work but others don't

+* Make sure you are using the minimum recommended re-frame version in the [prerequisistes](#important-prerequisites).
+Some parts of re-frame-10x rely on updated versions of re-frame to capture the information it needs.

 ## How does it work?